Quasi-maximum Likelihood Inference for Linear Double Autoregressive Models: Introduction

-First, we propose the G-QMLE for model \eqref{LDAR} in Section \ref{section2.1-G-QMLE}, and show its asymptotic normality under $E(|y_t|^{\kappa})<\infty$ for some $\kappa>0$ and $E(\eta_t^4)<\infty$.
-For the case $E(\eta_t^4)=\infty$ such that the G-QMLE is not applicable, we propose the E-QMLE for model \eqref{LDAR} in Section \ref{section2.2-E-QMLE}, and establish its asymptotic normality under $E(|y_t|^{\kappa})<\infty$ and $E(\eta_t^2)<\infty$.
-Particularly, to derive the asymptotic normality of the E-QMLE, we adopt the bracketing method in \cite{pollard1985new} to overcome the difficulty due to the non-differentiable and non-convex objective function; see also \cite{Zhu_Ling2011,zhu2013quasi-maximum} and \cite{Zhu_Li_Xiao2020QRGARCHX}.
-We further compare the asymptotic efficiency of the proposed two QMLEs with that of the DWQRE in Section \ref{section2.3-comparison}, and we find that no estimator dominates the others in asymptotic efficiency for all situations, but it is less feasible for the DWQRE to attain the Cram\'{e}r-Rao lower bound than QMLEs.
-Although all three estimators can be used to fit heavy-tailed data with $E(|y_t|^{\kappa})<\infty$, in practice we suggest to choose the most suitable one according to the fat tailedness of fitted residuals and the computation complexity.
-Since the proposed E-QMLE plays a good tradeoff between robustness and computation complexity, it is probably preferred for most financial and economic time series.
-The real application in Section \ref{section5-realdata} further illustrates this point.
+First, we propose an E-QMLE for model \eqref{LDAR} in Section \ref{section2.2-E-QMLE}, and establish its asymptotic normality under $E(|y_t|^{\kappa})<\infty$ and $E(\eta_t^2)<\infty$.
+In particular, to derive the asymptotic normality of the E-QMLE, we adopt the bracketing method of \cite{pollard1985new} to overcome the difficulty of the nondifferentiable and nonconvex objective function; see also \cite{Zhu_Ling2011,zhu2013quasi-maximum}.
+For comparison with the E-QMLE, we introduce the G-QMLE for model \eqref{LDAR} in Section \ref{section2.1-G-QMLE}, and obtain its asymptotic normality under $E(|y_t|^{\kappa})<\infty$, for some $\kappa>0$ and $E(\eta_t^4)<\infty$.
+We also compare the asymptotic efficiency of the E-QMLE with that of the DWQRE in Section \ref{section2.3-comparison}.
+Simulation studies indicate that no estimator dominates in terms of asymptotic efficiency, but the E-QMLE is much more efficient than the G-QMLE, but slightly less efficient than the DWQRE when the data are more heavy tailed.
+Although all three estimators can be used to fit heavy-tailed data with $E(|y_t|^{\kappa})<\infty$, in practice, we suggest choosing the most suitable option according to the fat tailedness of the fitted residuals and the computational complexity.
+Because the proposed E-QMLE offers a good trade-off between robustness and computational complexity, it is preferred for most financial and economic time series with heavy tails.
+The real-data application in Section \ref{section5-realdata} further illustrates this point.